Watersheddles Reservoir: History

 The name, which is recorded both as Watersheddles and Water Sheddles, is thought to have derived from Middle English meaning "the parting of the waters".
 The name is borrowed from a nearby boundary stone on the road between Stanbury and Laneshaw Bridge.

 Although the contract for the building of the reservoir was awarded to Walker and Taylor of Crewe in June 1870, the reservoir was not started until August 1871, with full use and final flooding in 1877.
 A deal was agreed with the mill owners along the River Worth that guaranteed a ready-supply of water; every morning and every evening, the sluices were opened to allow a regulated flow of water down the valley to enable the mills to restock their ponds.
-Keighley Corporation Water Works operated the reservoir until 1959, when it was folded into the newly created Craven Water Board (CWB).
+Keighley Corporation Waterworks operated the reservoir until 1959, when it was folded into the newly created Craven Water Board (CWB).
 The CWB, itself, was subsumed into Yorkshire Water in 1974.
 Whilst Yorkshire Water own the reservoir, unlike other reservoirs nearby that are in West Yorkshire, they do not own the surrounding land which drains into Watersheddles.

 Due to its location and the surrounding topography, the overflow channel is very steep (1 in 2.5) and the length of spillway is 100 m long, with the width being 3.5 m.
 The dam height is 72 ft and the dam wall stretches for 132 yard.

 The maximum capacity of the reservoir is 867,000,000 litre, (801,000 m3), and, along with Keighley Moor Reservoir, supplies 5% of its maximum volume on a daily basis for drinking water.
 The reservoir is located some 3 mi west of Stanbury and at an elevation of 335 m.
 It has a maximum depth of 15 m, an average depth of 5.5 m and has a catchment area of 225 ha.

 The short-distance path the Brontë Way, runs alongside the northern edge of the reservoir.